 Best efforts to document receipts

 If an individual who has contributed more than $200 during the election cycle fails to provide the required recordkeeping information (that is, name, mailing address, occupation and employer), the committee must be able to show that it made “best efforts” to obtain, maintain and report that information.

 To demonstrate “best efforts,” the committee must be able to show that it requested the information—first, in the solicitation materials that prompted the contribution and, second, if the information is not obtained, in a follow-up request.

-Furthermore, if the requested information is not received until after the contribution has been reported, the committee must report the information using one of the procedures described under “File amendments if necessary."
+Furthermore, if the requested information is not received until after the contribution has been reported, the committee must report the information using one of the procedures described in the section "File amendments if necessary."

 In solicitation materials

 To satisfy the "best efforts" standard, the solicitation must include a statement explaining that the campaign is required to use its best efforts to obtain and report certain information from the contributor.
 This statement is referred to as the "best efforts" notification; two examples are:

-- “Federal law requires us to use our best efforts to collect and report the name, mailing address, occupation and name of employer of individuals whose contributions exceed $200 in an election cycle,” or
+- "Federal law requires us to use our best efforts to collect and report the name, mailing address, occupation and name of employer of individuals whose contributions exceed $200 in an election cycle"

 - "To comply with Federal law, we must use our best efforts to obtain, maintain and submit the name, mailing address, occupation and name of employer of individuals whose contributions exceed $200 per election cycle."